DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-JP2019 teaches a method for stopping pancreatic leak or closing pancreatic juice, comprising administering to the leak or pancreatic juice an effective amount of a self-assembling peptide solution, wherein the self-assembling peptide is between about 7 and 32 amino acids in length, The method wherein the self-assembling peptide solution forms a hydrogel under physiological conditions, thereby stop or closing leak pancreatic juice [see claim 1].
+JP2019 teaches a method for stopping pancreatic leak or closing pancreatic juice, comprising administering to the leak or pancreatic juice an effective amount of a self-assembling peptide solution, wherein the self-assembling peptide is in between about 7 and 32 amino acids in length, wherein the self-assembling peptide solution forms a hydrogel under physiological conditions, thereby stop or close the leak of pancreatic juice [see claim 1].

-However, it appears that JP2019 is silent on applicants claimed self-assembling peptide, which is positively charged as a whole at physiological pH.
+(i) JP2019 is silent on self-assembling peptide having positively charged as a whole at physiological pH and its associated property; and

 PNG